Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_19_deletion_protection/guide.en-gb.md

 ## Objective

-Public Cloud databases allow you protect your service to deletion by mistake.
+Public cloud databases allow you to protect your service against accidental deletion.

-**This guide explains how to setup deletion protection for your Public Cloud databases service so that the service cannot be delete anymore until the deletion protection is disable.**
+**This guide explains how to configure deletion protection for your Public Cloud database service so that the service cannot be deleted until deletion protection is disabled.**

 ## Requirements